Send the link below via email or IMCopy

 Key Question: How did trade influence Greek Culture?

 First civilization was built on the Peloponnesus.
-Named after its most important city, Mycenae.
+Named after its most important city, Mycenae (my-SEE-nay).
 Was located among hills and surrounded by a protective wall.
 Could withstand almost any attack.
 King ruled each city as well as the surrounding villages and farms.

 The nobles lived in luxury.
 Great feasts in huge dining halls.
 Drank from gold cups.